 The ENI CBC Med Programme is managed and supported by a series of different bodies that are responsible for ensuring the efficient and smooth implementation of the Programme and the projects.

 All countries have an equal say in the Programme decisions and in the selection of projects, in line with the principle of co-ownership.

 The main bodies involved in the management and implementation of the Programme, together with their functions, are described below.

 Joint Monitoring Committee

-It is responsible for the efficient and qualitative implementation of the Programme: it takes all decisions, related to the Programme life cycle, including the launching of the calls for proposals, approval of project, and adoption of final and narrative reports to be transmitted to the European Commission.
+It is responsible for the efficient and timely implementation of the Programme: it takes all decisions, related to the Programme life cycle, including the launching of the calls for proposals, approval of projects, and adoption of final and narrative reports transmitted to the European Commission.

 The JMC meets on a regular basis, at least once a year.
 It is chaired by the Managing Authority.